landscapegraph/landscape/README.md

 - c++14

 ## Reproducing Our Experiments on EC2
 Landscape appears in [ALENEX'25]().
 You can reproduce our paper's experimental results by following these instructions.
-You will need acess to an AWS account with roughly $60 in credits.
+You will need access to an AWS account with roughly $60 in credits.

 1. Create an AWS Secret Key. `IAM->Users->YourUsername->Security credentials`.
 Make note of the access key and secret key.
 2. Provision the Main Node on EC2. `EC2->Instances->Launch instances`
-   - Select the Amazon Linux AMI.
+   - Select the Amazon Linux 2023 AMI.
+(That is, not Amazon Linux 2 AMI)
    - Choose `c5n.18xlarge` as the instance type.
    - Create a new key pair.
 Select `RSA` and call this key `Creation_Key`.
 (If you have already created this key pair skip this step)
    - Select `Creation_Key` as the key pair.